avital-vonage/meetings-api-docs/docs.md

 ### Basic Terminology
 - **Room**: the virtual space in which the video meeting takes place
-- **Owner**: usually the creator of the room; this is the user with specific admin capabilities
+- **Owner**: usually the creator of the room; this user has special admin capabilities
 - **Chat**: space for sending written messages that are visible to all attendees in the room
 - **Guest URL**: meeting room URL used by the guest
-- **Host URL**: meeting room URL with additional capabilities used by the owner
+- **Host URL**: meeting room URL with additional capabilities used by the owner // Not necessarily used by the owner, can also be a proxy of the owner.
-- **Session**: the presence of one or more attendees within a room
+- **Session**: the presence of one or more attendees within a room  // This is not really clear IMO.
+Should be more explicit that a session has a beginning and an end.

 ### Room Types